Book & Film

 Daring to Live is on sale now!

-It’s reveals my perfect imperfection, grief, shame and friends who dared me to jump off a cliff.”
+"It reveals my perfect imperfection, grief, shame and friends who dared me to jump off a cliff.”

 Sheri Hunter